-Psoriasis is a long-term autoimmune condition that affects the skin.
-There is no cure, but treatments, home remedies, and self-care strategies can prevent flare-ups or reduce their severity.
+Psoriasis is an autoimmune condition that causes thick, scaly, and itchy skin patches.
+Treatments, home remedies, and self-care strategies may help prevent flare-ups or reduce their severity.

-Below, find 11 ways to reduce psoriasis symptoms and prevent them from flaring up in the future.
+This article discusses 11 ways to help manage psoriasis symptoms and prevent them from flaring up in the future.

-The best treatment option may vary from person to person.
-Experimenting and finding the best combination of approaches can help.
-A dermatologist can provide guidance, and a person might ask which of the strategies below are most likely to be effective for them.
+The best treatment option may vary from person to person and depend on the severity and location of a person’s symptoms.
+A dermatologist may provide guidance.
+A person could ask which of the prevention strategies below are most likely to be effective for them.

 1. Wrap up during cold, dry weather

-Wrapping up warm reduces the skin’s exposure to cold, dry air, and this may help prevent winter flare-ups.
+Wrapping up warm may help reduce winter flare-ups.

 2. Keep the skin moisturized

 Moisturizing is a key technique for people with psoriasis.
-This is because dryness can trigger flares and make skin scaling so severe that the skin cracks and bleeds.
+Dryness may trigger flares and make skin scaling so severe that the skin cracks and bleeds.

 A 2016 review notes that moisturizers containing mineral oils, such as liquid paraffin and petrolatum, may be particularly suitable for psoriasis management.